vtaits/react-select-async-paginate/packages/react-select-fetch/README.md

     - `payload.search` - current search;
     - `payload.prevPage` - page number before requrest;
     - `payload.prevOptions` - options before request;

+### initialPage

+Not required.
+Page number for first request for every search. `1` by default.

+### defaultInitialPage

+Not required.
+Page number for first request for empty search if `options` or `defaultOptions` defined. `2` by default.

 ### get